If Your Child is Always Hungry, this Could be Why

 If your child is always hungry and eats all the time for whatever reason, then probably something is wrong with his health.
 Yes, extreme appetite that stretches for days, weeks and months should be reason enough for you to get worried.

-Your child needs to balance his eating for positive health and general wellbeing.
+Your child needs to balance his eating for positive health, good immunity and general wellbeing.

 Correct eating habits will ensure the occurrence of timely development milestones, and prevent challenges such as binge eatingpicky eating, and other eating disorders.
 Binge eating can lead to obesity, heart complications, high cholesterol, diabetes, arthritis, and low self-esteem.